-Before installing or removing interim fixes and fix packs on a machine, stop all Java processes on the machine that use the IBM SDK that WebSphere Application Server provides to support the Java 2 SDK on your operating system platform, such as the IBM Developer Kit for AIX, Java Technology Edition.
-Stop all Application Server processes, the nodeagent process, the deployment manager process, and all server processes, such as the imsserver process, that belong to serviceable features.
-Features with server processes include the IBM HTTP Server and the embedded messaging feature.
+Before installing or removing interim fixes and fix packs, stop all Java processes that use the IBM SDK that WebSphere Application Server provides to support the Java 2 SDK on your operating system platform, such as the IBM Developer Kit for AIX, Java Technology Edition.
+Stop all Application Servers, the nodeagent, the deployment manager server, and all servers, such as the imsserver, that belong to serviceable features.
+Features with servers include the IBM HTTP Server and the embedded messaging feature.
 Stop all Java processes, if necessary.
-If you do install or uninstall an interim fix or fix pack while a WebSphere Application Server-related Java process runs, IBM does not guarantee that the product can continue to run successfully, or without error.
+If you do install or uninstall an interim fix or fix pack while a WebSphere Application Server-related Java process is running, IBM does not guarantee that the product can continue to run successfully, or without error.